❄️ Don’t miss our Holiday Sale! ❄️ Save 30% on a full year of Premium+ Claim your discount here >

 • tuning pegs

-How you hold the guitar is another aspect of playing that is affected by your choice between an electric and acoustic instrument.
-This is up to your personal preference as well.
-Most often acoustic guitar players hold the instrument on their lap while sitting down.
-You may place the guitar either against your left or right leg.
+Your choice between electric and acoustic will influence how you hold the guitar.
+The way you hold a guitar also depends on your personal preference.
+Acoustic guitar players usually hold the instrument on their lap while sitting down.
+You may place the guitar against either your left or right leg.

-You can play sitting down with an electric guitar as well, but some guitarists prefer to play standing up.
-In this case, you need a guitar strap as well.
-There are guitar straps available for acoustic guitars too.
+You can also play sitting down with an electric guitar, but some guitarists prefer to play standing up.
+In this case, you need a guitar strap.

 Posture

-Hold the guitar so that the thickest string (that is the low E string) is the one closest to you when looking down.
-The hand holding the guitar’s neck is known as the fretting hand.
+Hold the guitar so that the thickest string (the low E string) is closest to you when looking down.
+The hand holding the guitar neck is known as the fretting hand.
 The other hand, in this case the right hand, is called the picking hand or the strumming hand.
 Left-handed guitarists use their left hand for picking.

-Left-handed guitar players may also use a regular instrument and play the instrument just like right-handed players.
-They can also choose to flip the guitar the other way around and use their right hand as the fretting hand.
+Left-handed players can use a regular guitar and play it just like right-handed players.
+They can also flip the guitar the other way around and use their right hand as the fretting hand.
 Another option is to look for a left-handed guitar.

 4. Learn the guitar strings and fretboard

-As we already mentioned, one important part of the guitar is the fretboard and the strings.
-Starting from the lowest string, the strings are named E, A, D, G, B, and E. The low E string is also the one closest to you when holding the guitar and looking down.
+As mentioned, the fretboard and strings are important parts of the guitar.
+Starting from the lowest string, the strings are E, A, D, G, B, and E. The low E string is the one closest to you when holding the guitar and looking down.
 Pressing the guitar strings against the fretboard (also known as fretting) may hurt your fingers at first.
-However, as you play the guitar, your fingers will get stronger and stop hurting after a while.
+However, as you play the guitar, your fingers will get stronger and stop hurting.

 5. Tune your guitar

-Learning guitar is going to be a painful experience if your guitar is not in tune.
-That’s why we recommend always making sure that your instrument is tuned correctly.
+Learning guitar can be unpleasant if your guitar is not in tune.
+That’s why it’s important to ensure your instrument is tuned correctly.
 As a beginner guitarist, you don’t need to worry about alternate guitar tunings yet; focus on learning the standard EADGBE tuning first.
-EADGBE refers to the six strings of the guitar from low to high and how you should tune them.
+EADGBE refers to the six strings of the guitar from lowest to highest.

 An electric tuner device makes tuning your acoustic or electric guitar easy.
-However, the easiest (and cheapest) way is to use a free online guitar tuner app, such as GuitarTuna.
-A guitar tuner app is with you wherever you are.
-You don’t need to carry a separate device with you; a mobile phone is all you need.
+However, the easiest (and cheapest) way is to use a free online guitar tuner app, like GuitarTuna.
+A guitar tuner app is with you wherever you go.
+You don’t need to carry a separate device with you; a mobile phone is all you need!

 6. Play basic guitar chords

-Before jumping headfirst to playing intense guitar solos, let’s start with guitar chords.
-At this point, you’ll get more familiar with guitar chord charts as they’re an excellent way to visualize how different guitar chords are played.
+Before jumping headfirst into playing intense guitar solos, start with simple chords.
+At this point, you should be more familiar with guitar chord charts, as they’re an excellent way to visualize how different chord shapes are formed.
 Start off by learning the basic open chords, also known as cowboy chords.
 These can be divided into major and minor chords.

-In case you can’t remember how a specific guitar chord is played, check out our library of guitar chord charts.
+If you can’t remember how to play a specific guitar chord, check out our library of guitar chord charts.

 Major chords

-When first learning how to play guitar, it’s good to start things slow.
-Start off by learning a few basic chords.
-Just a few simple guitar chords are enough to play an entire song!
-A few good major chords to learn first are the A, D, C, and E chords.
+It’s good to start things slow when learning how to play guitar.
+Start by learning a few basic chords – just a few simple guitar chords are enough to play an entire song!
+The A, D, C, and E chords are good major chords to learn first.
 Here’s an example of the guitar chord chart for the major E chord:

 E Major Chord Guitar